 Ah, big pharmaceutical company as well.

-We moved back to France in 2005 to start our own business, and we wanted to real software, right, Because that's you know what we knew how to do.
+We moved back to France in 2005 to start our own business, and we wanted to deal software, right?
+Because that's you know what we knew how to do.

-Well, of course, being in France was, you know, pretty hard I mean, pretty harder than being in the US.
+Well, of course, being in France was you know, pretty hard I mean, pretty harder than being in the US.

-But it's only when we decided to get help and get surrounded by people that are in the online space that they actually told us.
+But it's only when we decided to get help and get surrounded by people that are in the online space, that they actually told us, "Well,

-Well, you want to work on the online space of why don't you really?
-Websites that you build website before?
-Yeah.
+you want to work on the online space, why don't you build websites?

-Have you been membership before?
-Yeah, but then that's what you need to do or teach, because that's the expertise.
+But then that's what you need to do or teach because that's your expertise

-And that's how you gonna match your expertise to a need to something that people are willing to before.
+and that's how you going to match your expertise to a need to something that people are willing to pay for.